From Sandra Coan:

 I choose film because shooting film makes me a better photographer.
 It slows me down.
 It makes me think.
 It allows me to look up from my camera and connect with the people I’m working with.

 Most importantly though, I choose film because it brings me joy.
 I share that joy with my clients and it comes through in my images.
 It also inspires me, which means I love my job and even after 16 years of doing it, I never feel burnt out.
 In fact, I look forward to each and every session I shoot and am looking forward to many more years to come.

 Are you new (or not) to shooting film?
 Here are a few resources you may find helpful:

 - Want to learn?
-Check our my workshop, Getting Started With Film, starting July 25th!
+Check out my workshop, Getting Started With Film, starting June 12th!

 - Confused about how to meter in different light conditions?
 Here’s a great post!